weaviate/weaviate-io/developers/weaviate/concepts/vector-index.md

 The tradeoff is that BQ is lossy.
 The binary representation by nature omits a significant amount of information, and as a result the distance calculation is not as accurate as the original vector.

 Some vectorizers work better with BQ than others.
 Anecdotally, we have seen encouraging recall with Cohere's V3 models (e.g. `embed-multilingual-v3.0` or `embed-english-v3.0`), and OpenAI's `ada-002` model with BQ enabled.
 We advise you to test BQ with your own data and preferred vectorizer to determine if it is suitable for your use case.

+Note that when BQ is enabled, a vector cache can be used to improve query performance.
+The vector cache is used to speed up queries by reducing the number of disk reads for the quantized vectors.
+Note that it must be balanced with memory usage considerations, with each vector taking up `n_dimensions` bits.

 #### Over-fetching / re-scoring